Security Boundary Configuration for Public Records and FOIA Automation

 """

-and enforces statutory scoping rules before downstream routing.
+statutory scoping before any downstream routing.

 """